WAS - LAX

 The average price of all round-trip flights from Washington, D.C. to Los Angeles clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Washington, D.C. to Los Angeles, look for departures on Wednesdays and avoid leaving on a Tuesday, as it's usually the priciest day.
-When flying back from Los Angeles, Thursday is the cheapest day to fly and Sunday is the most expensive.
+If you are looking for a flight deal from Washington, D.C. to Los Angeles, look for departures on Thursdays and avoid leaving on a Sunday, as it's usually the priciest day.
+When flying back from Los Angeles, Tuesday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Washington, D.C. to Los Angeles?